ckpdr/cookpad-hiring-primer-security/PROCESS.md

 Someone from our technical team will grant you access to a private Github repo at a time that's been pre-arranged with you.
 The repo will contain instructions and a Rails project.

 Try to spend no more than 2 hours on the exercise.
-Ideally you will spend the 2 hours after getting access to the repo working on the assignment, but if that's not possible (for whatever reason) let us know and we will work something out.
+It doesn't have to be all in one go, but do let us know when you're finished (tag us on Github for review).
 Note that we do not want to see every single vulnerability in the test repo fixed, we are more interested in _how_ you resolve them rather than _how many_ you resolve.
-If you have any questions, we'll provide an email address you can use in the test repo.
-(Or just ping us on github.)
+If you have any questions, ping us on github.

 ## Guidance